What is 3D Printing? | 3D Printing Software | Autodesk

 Stanley Black & Decker

-Using generative design and 3D printing, Stanley Black & Decker’s Infrastructure Innovation Center is exploring new approaches to creating high-performance industrial tools.
+Using generative design and 3D printing, Stanley Black & Decker's Infrastructure Innovation Centre is exploring new approaches to creating high-performance industrial tools.

 Image courtesy of Stanley Black & Decker